Is Marijuana Addictive?

-Marijuana has THC, or tetrahydrocannabinol.
-It triggers receptors in your brain called endocannabinoid neurotransmitters.
+Marijuana has THC, or tetrahydrocannabinol as the primary psychoactive ingredient.
+It triggers receptors in your brain called endocannabinoid receptors.
 When you use addictive drugs like marijuana a lot, you can change circuits in your brain.
 Over time, you become less sensitive to the chemicals in marijuana.
-You might make less endocannabinoid.
-That means you may need to use more of the drug to feel "normal," or you may feel stressed out when you're not using it.
+You might make less endocannabinoid, which your body produces on its own.
+That means you may need to use more of the drug to feel “normal,” or you may feel stressed out when you’re not using it.

 How to Avoid CUD

 The only sure way to stop CUD from happening is to never use marijuana.
 Not using drugs when you’re young might lower your chances.
 If you have children, make sure they know marijuana can be harmful.
 Keep a close eye on your kids if you get divorced, move, or have to send them to a different school.
 Teenagers tend to use drugs when faced with uncertain changes or stressors.

 Most people with CUD don’t seek treatment.
 But you may get better if you try psychotherapy, or talk therapy.
 That includes cognitive behavioral therapy (CBT), motivational enhancement therapy (MET), and contingency management (CM).
 These can help you change thoughts and behaviors that make it hard to quit.
 You could also try to set limits such as only using marijuana on certain days of the week, like the weekends.
 If you have trouble sticking to self imposed limits, it may indicate a problem.
 Meditation or other stress relieving activities may also help you use less.